-With increasing advancement in the field of technology, the autonomous systems also has gained much attention.
+With increasing advancement in the field of technology, autonomous systems also have gained much attention.
 Due to their superior hardware and software capabilities, autonomous vehicles such as drones and driverless cars are becoming increasingly popular.
 Economists expect that demand for electric vehicles will increase in 2021.
 In upcoming years, there will be millions of electric automobiles on the road worldwide.
 There is significant progress in the auto industry in producing self-driving vehicles called autonomous cars, thanks to ever-improving technology.
 Hyundai, Tesla, and Google are the frontrunners in the development of these vehicles.

 As they integrate into our society, it becomes critical to ensure that they are always protected, especially in the face of unplanned and unpredictable situations.
 The recent rapid rise of autonomous systems has enabled a slew of new services and businesses previously unimaginable.
 However, the unlocked benefits are accompanied by exceedingly computationally demanding mission- and safety-critical application scenarios.

 Autonomous systems make decisions based on their knowledge.
 As their use increases in all aspects of our everyday life, there will be new questions about the public’s role.
 For example, the technical team and regulators must work together to ensure a safe and ethical environment. deployment; our expectations of them; and the circumstances

 We can and should trust them under these conditions.

 Expectations and criteria for safety and reliability for autonomous systems are firmly established in international standards, implicit customer expectations, and, not surprisingly, insurance plans.
 Autonomous systems are also a new industrial industry that is likely to stick around for a long time.
 In terms of reliability and safety, international standards are the most precise and authoritative prescribers.

 The list of current or under-development standards in this field includes: